octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

     So, the size optimization comes down to decreasing the number of instructions and the variable-size constants. [[7]](/tezos-basics/economics-and-rewards#references)

 ## Tezos reward
 To maintain the network, Tezos needs bakers and endorsers.
-They stake their tokens and use their computing power to create blocks, manage transactions, vote, and secure the network.
+They stake their tokens to create blocks, manage transactions, vote, and secure the network.
 In exchange for these tasks, bakers are rewarded with a fee.
 Since the Carthage update[[8]](/tezos-basics/economics-and-rewards#references), the reward system has been updated to make the network more robust against non-cooperative baking strategies.

 ### Baking reward